kamangir/blue-sandbox/blue_sandbox/microsoft_building_damage_assessment/template.md

 ## Status

-Two running `@damages train`s at the time of writing..
+Two running `@damages train`s at the time of writing. 🎰

 The `num_workers=24` in [`fine_tune.py`](https://github.com/microsoft/building-damage-assessment/blob/main/fine_tune.py) is not satisfied even on `ml-g4dn-xlarge` and `ml-g4dn-2xlarge`; changed it to `6`.
 On both machines on Sagemaker, `fine_tune.py` has not converged after 3+ hours ([dev notes](https://arash-kamangir.medium.com/%EF%B8%8F-conversations-with-ai-338-c636f0866a11)).